AldaronLau/jeronlau.tk/content/reinventing-async-rust.md

 an embedded device with no heap?

 I also don't believe the above `select!` macro is very easy to understand for someone who's never seen it before.
-Unfortunately this can't be simplified, or can it?
+Unfortunately, this can't be simplified, or can it?

 Another "gross" issue is the unforseen idea of "incompatible runtimes".
 This